cielsys/RoboND-Kinematics-Project/writeup.md

 ### Project Implementation

 The entire solution resides in the python script IK_server.py which is launched with ```rosrun kuka_arm IK_server.py``` The core function is ```IKCalculateJointAnglesFromPose(poseReq, tfs, dh, dictDHVals):``` which calulates the joint angles for a single pose following the proscribed reverse kinematics described in the walkthrough.

+**NOTE**
+The submitted IK_server.py is not the most recent.
+It is very messy but it basically works.
+The most recent is IK_serverCleanedBroken.py.
+I had attempted to cleanup and refactor the code quite a bit.
+Unfortunately something got broken and I am needing to move on.
+I would love assistance in finding the problem in that version.

 I also split up the server code into intemediate functions
 * ```Server Init()```